core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 e.
 Upon receiving the protected 5.03 informative response, the client takes its payload as the group observation data for the group observation of interest.

-   Per the instructions specifed in the response, the client takes the necessary steps to join the correct OSCORE group, in case it is not already a member.
+   Per the instructions specified in the response, the client takes the necessary steps to join the correct OSCORE group, in case it is not already a member.

 # Document Updates # {#sec-document-updates}
 {:removeinrfc}